DestroyedClone/RiskOfBulletstorm/README_backup.md

 +1 Bullets: +25% damage dealt (+5% per stack)

 [unimplemented] Battle Standard: Increases damage of non-player allies.
 Does not apply to turrets.

-Disarming Personality: Reduces chest prices by -15% (-5% per stack)

-Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 1 (+0.25 per stack) seconds.
-=> TODO: Health Requirement Loss

 [unimplemented] Ghost Bullets: Projectiles and Bullets pierce 1 (+1 per stack) enemies but reduces subsequent damage by 50% per enemy.